jasskhinda/dispatcher_app/app/admin/database-setup/README.md

-# Database Setup for Compassionate Rides Dispatcher App
+# Database Setup for Compassionate Transportation Dispatcher App

 This directory contains SQL scripts that need to be run on the Supabase database to ensure proper permissions and functionality.